qiot-project/qiot-manufacturing-factory-installer/README.md

 oc get pods -n factory
 ```

-If you can't see the broker pod "factory01-broker-ss-0" run the next command as workaround to restart the AMQ-Broker operator pod:
+If you can't see the broker pod "{{ .Values.amqbroker.brokerName }}" (see your values.yaml file!) run the next command as workaround to restart the AMQ-Broker operator pod:

 ```
 oc delete pod -l name=amq-broker-operator -n factory